en de

 Image credit: Be Love Victoria

-Be Love is another beloved Victorian plant based restaurant, with 95 % organic ingredients and focused on Farm to Table vegan cuisine.
-Opened in October 2013, the trendy, modern-style restaurant is famous for its healthy cuisine and the fancy, delicious dessert cheesecakes.
+Be Love is another beloved Victorian plant-based restaurant with 95% organic ingredients and a focus on farm-to-table vegan cuisine.
+Opened in October 2013, the trendy, modern restaurant is famous for its healthy cuisine and its fancy, delicious dessert cheesecakes.

 5 Reasons Why You Need to Visit Le Petit Chef